-1. Get a new terminal and try again.
+8. Get a new terminal and try again.
 Giving the new crimp a good pull shows a good crimp.
-It is recommended that each terminal crimped by hand also is soldered.
+Delphi recommends that each terminal crimped by hand also is soldered.
 This can be time consuming, but is a good idea.

 Do not use to much solder.
 The solder can wick up the wire under the insulation and potentially break the wire under vibration.

 We will cover the myth behind soldering in the next section.

-2. Now crimp the seal.
+9. Now crimping the seal.
 Use the A slot and just slightly crimp to bring the insulation wings together, don't let the wings fold in on the seal.

-3. Use the end of the crimper to adjust the seal crimp if necessary.
+10. Use the end of the crimper to adjust the seal crimp if necessary.

 WOO HOO!
-We finally crimped a smartcraft terminal with a seal using a crimper.
+We finally crimped a GT150 terminal with a seal using a crimper intended to be used for unsealed terminals.

 Now only a 1000 more and you have a good harness.
 Have Fun!